Income

 Living a simple life in retirement means preparing as soon as possible.
 You should be setting money aside to supplement the Social Security income you’ll receive.
 You can set up a My Social Security account and estimate your future benefits.

-What Are Unanticipated Expenses in Retirement?
+Unanticipated Expenses in Retirement

 As you’re setting a budget that accounts for retirement lifestyle changes, add a little padding for those unexpected expenses.
 Here are a few things that could cut into your monthly income once you’re retired: